System Health and Repair Guide

 Section titled “Boot Configuration Repair”Rebuild Boot Configuration Data

-Section titled “Repair Windows Boot Loader”bcdboot C:\Windows /s C: /f ALL
+Section titled “Repair Windows Boot Loader”bcdboot C:\Windows /s C: /f ALLCheck Boot Configuration

 Section titled “Memory Diagnostics”Run Windows Memory Diagnostic Tool